 About

-- being at the threshold of communities (e.g. entrepreneurship, education, creative…) and particular professions.
-It’s for those who feel beckoned, but not yet welcome, when you have an invitation to a party where you know not a soul.
+• at the threshold of particular professions and communities of practice (e.g. entrepreneurship, education, creative…).
+People here feel beckoned, but not yet welcome, like when you have an invitation to a party where you know not a soul.
 We aim to help them ready themselves for that party, accompany them, show them around, make introductions… and if in the wrong place, take them elsewhere… Read more

 Mission